arcalab/hubAutomata/docs/source/tutorial.rst

 ``a.t`` is a special clock assigned to port `a` that is set to `0` every time `a` fires -- i.e., after `a` fired, this clock tracks the time since `a` last fired.

-The following table describes intuitively when each formuly is satisfied.
+The following table describes intuitively when each formula is satisfied.
-For a formal definition of satisfaction checkout `the technical report  <#>`_.

 ========================= =======================================================================
 Construct                      Description